webability-go/xcore/README.md

 v0.3.1 - 2020-02-
 -----------------------
+- XDatasetDef.Get must accept a path as key (id>id>id)
-- (Working) XTemplates now resolve @@ metalanguage with 1,2 and 3 Parameters
+- (Working) XTemplates now resolve @@ metalanguage with 1 and 2 Parameters
-- (Working) XTemplates now resolve && metalanguage with 1,2 and 4 Parameters
+- XTemplates now resolve && metalanguage with 1,2 and 3 Parameters
-- (Working) XTemplates now resolve ?? metalanguage with 1,2 and 3 Parameters
+- (Working) XTemplates now resolve ?? metalanguage with 1, and 2 Parameters
 - (Working) XTemplates now implements sub templates derivation (-none -first -last -(key) -(number) )
-- (working) Manuals for XCache, XLanguage and XTemplate written with reference of the metalanguage
+- Manuals for XCache, XLanguage and XTemplate written with reference of the metalanguage

 v0.3.0 - 2020-02-06
 -----------------------